Horse-and-Water/HAW-Starter-Theme/readme.txt

 2. Click Upload Theme and Choose File, then select the theme's .zip file.
 Click Install Now.
 3. Click Activate to use your new theme right away.

-== Frequently Asked Questions ==

-= Does this theme support any plugins? =

-_s includes support for WooCommerce and for Infinite Scroll in Jetpack.

 == Changelog ==

 = 1.0 - May 12 2015 =